The KandyPens Elite vaporizer has quite a few things goin for it, and it’s currently my top pick as the best vape pen for most people.

 WHERE TO BUY IT

-Click here to buy one from the official KandyPens store, and make sure you use my promo code TVC30 for 30% OFF the pen.
+Click here to buy one from the official KandyPens store, and make sure to use my promo code TVC30 for 30% OFF the pen.
+I get compensated if you use my referral link and I appreciate your support more than you can imagine!

-If you’re lookin for a straight black color check out their Gravity pen, it’s basically the same pen with different finish options.
+If you want a straight black color check out their Gravity pen, it’s basically the same vape with different finish options.